-Our chosen option for our server programming language is Node.js.
-Based on our research, Node.js would fit our needs better than Java.
-Node.js has the benefit of being able to effortlessly use and serve Javascript Object Notation (JSON) data, and research has shown that Node.js is quicker at performing the sort of tasks we would be building into our server logic.
-Also, since both the client and server will be written in the same language, if we ever need to move logic from the client to the server or vice versa, we won't have to deal with rewriting logic in a different language.
+The table below outlines ease of development/maintenance, library support and Javascript compatibility as our main requirements for a server technology.
+Node.js meets all three of these.
+Beyond attributes already discussed, Node.js has the benefit of being able to effortlessly use and serve Javascript Object Notation (JSON) data, and research has shown that Node.js is quicker at performing the sort of tasks we would be building into our server logic.
+Also, since both the client and server will be written in the same language, we will not have to rewrite logic in a different language if we decide to move code between our server and client.

 Ease of Development and Maintenance External Libraries Ease of Javascript Compatibility

 Java x x

-Node.js x x х
+Node.js x х x

 Serverless App x